 - Mossman Gorge Dreamtime Walk

 This half day tour includes a transfer to Mossman Gorge Centre where you commence the Dreamtime Gorge Walk.
 Experience the wonders of the World Heritage-listed Daintree Rainforest and discover pristine waterfalls, mountains and vivid flora and fauna.
 Your experienced Indigenous guide will demonstrate traditional plant use, identify bush soaps and ochre paints.
 After your guided walk, spend time browsing through the centre's contemporary Indigenous art gallery, visit the gift shop or relax at the Mayi Café.

 Image: Tourism Australia

 Day 24 - Depart Port

 This morning you will be transferred to Cairns airport.
 Depart Cairns for your flight back to Los Angeles.

-Package from pricing is based on double occupancy (2 people sharing a room) for travel Monday - Thursday from Los Angeles (addon flights from your local airport available for an additional cost); $60 supplement applies each way for travel on Friday to Sunday.
-Ask an Aspire consultant for pricing for other travel dates.
+Package from pricing is based on double occupancy (2 people sharing a room) for low season stays for travel Sundays through Wednesdays. $50 air supplement applies each way for international travel from Thursday to Saturday.
 Add-on fares are available from other cities.
-Certain blackout dates apply on the accommodation and tour value add offers - check with your Aspire consultant.
+Specific blackout dates apply to the accommodation and tour value add offers.
 Seats are limited and may not be available on every flight.
 Hotels are subject to availability.
-All prices reflect a discount for purchases made by cash/wire transfer/check, please see terms and conditions for credit card payments.
-There are no discounts for payment made by credit cards.
+All prices reflect a discount for purchases made by check/wire; please see terms and conditions for credit card payments.
 Cancellation penalties and other restrictions apply.